-- -his illusion will normally disappear when multiple lights are visible.
+- -this illusion will normally disappear when multiple lights are visible.

 - -the pilot tends to perceive that his aircraft is stable,

-As runway lighting is spaced a little wider than the actual runway, the runway may appear wider than it actually is at night.
+- -uunway lighting is spaced a little wider than the actual runway,

-- This can lead to an early flare as the pilot will feel too low.
+- -lead to an early flare as the pilot will feel too low.

 - - occur when one aircraft is trailing another in a dark environment with few peripheral vision cues.

-- If the trailing aircraft started out 2 nautical miles behind and 300 ft below the lead aircraft and then fell back to 4 nautical miles, that would mean that the trailing aircraft was now 600 ft below the lead.
+- -then fell back to 4 nautical miles, that would mean that the trailing aircraft was now 600 ft below the lead.

-The potential mishap exists only if the pilot
+DISTANCE ILLUSION PHENOMENON potential mishap exists only if the pilot?

 - -maintains the lead aircraft in exactly the same spot on the windscreen,

 - -but fails to monitor the actual altitude